DaRiv94/coding-challenge/README.md

 - with basic functionality on the backend, I built out the foundations for the UI.
 - I then began a cycle of adding features to the UI to implement each HTTP endpoint needed and also refactoring the backend as needed.
 - when the cycle ended I had complete functionality of the app.
-- I then proceeded to style the frontend a bit to make it more presentable
+- I then proceeded to style the frontend a bit to make it more presentable.

 ## Solution Focus